Some parts of this blog were updated on March 14, 2018

-College Savings With a 529 Plan
+Education Savings With a 529 Plan

-It’s important to prioritize your own retirement over paying for college – you can get a student loan for college, but no such loan exists for retirement.
+It’s important to prioritize your own retirement over paying for education – you can likely get a student loan, but no such loan exists for retirement.
 You should max out your retirement accounts first, even if your retirement picture looks bright, because generally the tax savings are better and the restrictions less onerous.
 For example, maxing out your 401k or IRA is more beneficial because the immediate tax deduction and the lengthy tax-deferred growth period are generally more advantageous than the tax-free growth associated with 529 plans.
 Likewise, if you’re eligible for a Roth IRA, max it out before establishing a 529 plan.
 Funds in a 529 plan can be pulled after the intended beneficiary turns 18, but there is a 10% penalty if the withdrawal does not fall under qualified education expenses.
 A Roth IRA offers more flexibility in how the funds are used.

 Learn more about taxes and how they fit into your holistic financial life by reading our free Personal Capital Tax Guide for Holistic Financial Planning.

 This blog is for informational purposes only and is intended to offer guidance; not specific legal or tax advice.
 Clients are advised to consult their personal estate attorney and CPA before taking action based on this advice.

 Latest posts by Amin Dabit, CFP® (see all)

 - The Current Housing Market – Rent or Buy? - June 21, 2018